tinode/chat/docs/API.md

  * Channel topic is created by sending `{sub topic="nch"}`.
 Sending `{sub topic="new"}` will create a group topic without enabling channel functionality.
  * Sending `{sub topic="chnAbC123"}` will create a `reader` subscription to a channel.
 A non-channel topic will reject such subscription request.
  * When searching for topics using [`fnd`](#fnd-and-tags-finding-users-and-topics), channels will show addresses with `chn` prefixes, non-channel topic will show with `grp` prefixes.
+ * Messages received by readers on channels have no `From` field.
+Normal subscribers will receive messages with `From` containing ID of the sender.
  * Default permissions for a channel and non-channel group topics are different: channel group topic grants no permissions at all.
  * A subscriber joining or leaving the topic (regular or channel-enabled) generates a `{pres}` message to all other subscribers who are currently in the joined state with the topic and have appropriate permissions.
 Reader joining or leaving the channel generates no `{pres}` message.